regulaforensics/Xamarin-DocumentReader/README.md

 To install the libraries for Android, simply open your project and install our NuGet packages named `Xamarin.DocumentReader.Api.Android` and `Xamarin.DocumentReader.Core.Full.Android`.
 For more details on how to install a NuGet package, [see here](https://blog.xamarin.com/xamarin-studio-and-nuget/).

-Once the libraries is installed, see our [Document Reader Sample App](https://github.com/regulaforensics/Xamarin-DocumentReader/tree/master/DocumentReaderSample/Droid) for an example of how to use it.
+Once the libraries are installed, see our [Document Reader Sample App](https://github.com/regulaforensics/Xamarin-DocumentReader/tree/master/DocumentReaderSample/Droid) for an example of how to use it.

 # Getting Started - iOS